-Kaboccha korokke is made entirely of kaboccha or Japanese winter pumpkin and, in the case of this recipe, brown onions.
+Kaboccha korokke is made entirely of kaboccha and, in the case of this recipe, yellow onions.
 It is seasoned simply with salt and pepper yet is bursting with flavor.
-It is breaded in panko crumbs, then fried.
-It can be enjoyed as is or can be dipped in a simple tonkatsu-style sauce.
+The korokke are breaded in panko crumbs and then fried.
+They can be enjoyed as is or dipped in a simple tonkatsu-style sauce.

 - Canola cooking spray

-- 1/2 tablespoon butter for sautéing onions (olive oil may be substituted)
+- 1/2 tablespoon unsalted butter or olive oil

 - Canola oil for frying

-- Optional dipping sauce: ketchup and tonkatsu or okonomiyaki sauce mixture (ratio 1:1)
+- Optional dipping sauce: ketchup mixed with okonomiyaki or tonkatsu sauce

-Wash kabocha, remove seeds and cut into wedges.
+Wash kabocha, cut in half, remove seeds, and cut into wedges.

 Bake for 45 minutes or until tender.
 Allow kabocha to cool.

-Meanwhile, finely dice the brown onion.
-Sauté in butter until browned.
+Meanwhile, finely dice the onion.
+Heat the butter in a skillet and sauté the onion until browned.
 Set aside.

-Once the kabocha has cooled.
-Gently spoon flesh of the squash into a bowl, separating it from the rind.
+Once the kabocha has cooled, gently scoop out the flesh of the squash into a bowl.
+Discard the rind.

-Discard rind.
-Add sautéed onions to the bowl and mash together with kabocha using a potato masher.
+Add the sautéed onions to the bowl and mash together with kabocha using a potato masher.

 Gently season with salt and pepper to taste.
-Be sure to season with enough salt so that the korokke is sufficiently seasoned to eat on its own.
+(Be sure to season with enough salt so that the korokke is sufficiently seasoned to eat as is.)

 Add 1 tablespoon of milk and gently incorporate.

-Dip kabocha balls in flour, next in the egg wash mixture, then coat with panko bread crumbs.
+Dip the kabocha balls in flour, next in the egg wash mixture, and then coat with panko breadcrumbs.
+Place on a plate.

-Heat canola or vegetable oil for frying in a medium pan to a temperature of 375 F.
+Heat canola oil in a medium pan to a temperature of 375 F.